dtcokr/docker-pmcenter/README.md

 Source code by [Elepover(GitHub)](https://github.com/Elepover/pmcenter).

-You can use the [official docker image](https://github.com/Elepover/pmcenter#use-docker) or this bot.
+You can also use the [official docker image](https://github.com/Elepover/pmcenter#use-docker).

 ## configuration